Explore Other Enhancements

 - Custom buttons and custom actions aren’t supported for list view items.

 Opportunities and leads have special workspaces.
 The other objects have a different structure.
 Some elements, like related lists and the Activity and Chatter tabs, appear in different places than we saw on opportunities and leads.

 The highlights panel is in the same place across all objects.
 But here there’s no Path, and the Activity and Chatter tabs are together in the right hand column.
 Related lists are in their own tab in the main part of the page, alongside the Details tab.

 Some objects have special components that appear on their pages (for example, accounts, contacts, leads, and opportunities include News), but the overall structure remains the same across all objects.

 Cases look slightly different than other records.
-Cases are feed-first and display a Chatter tab first, rather than record details or related information, because support agents mainly collaborate and work with activities in a feed.
+Cases are feed-first and display a Chatter tab first, rather than record details or related information.
+The case feed helps support agents collaborate and work with cases faster.
 Details appear next to the feed.
-You don’t see the Activity or Chatter tabs because this information displays directly in the Chatter case feed.
+You don’t see the Activity tab because this information displays directly in the Chatter case feed.
 In the Service Console app, cases display in a three-column page layout, with the Chatter publisher in the Feed tab.

-To fully benefit from the new feed-first design on cases, re-create the standard case feed publishers.
-The standard publishers aren’t available, but you can quickly re-create them as quick actions on the Case object.
-One benefit of re-creating the publishers as quick actions is that they appear on mobile devices, whereas standard case feed publishers don’t.
+To fully benefit from the feed-first design on cases, recreate your Salesforce Classic case feed publisher actions in Lightning Experience.
+One benefit of recreating the publishers actions is that they appear on mobile devices, whereas the Salesforce Classic case feed publishers don’t.